JamesPeters98/AtomicCraft/README.md

-##AtomicCraft - Adding Atomic Spliters, Cheese, and lots of other things to modded Minecraft!
+##AtomicCraft - Splitting things into other things... with science!

 ###Contributing
   If you would like to fix bugs or fix a feature, feel free to submit a pull request.
 If you are